-The Trustees are responsible for the other information.
+The Trustees (who are also the directors of the academy trust for the purposes of company law) are responsible for the other information.
 The other information comprises the information included in the Trustee's report, other than the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.